javierglezbenitez/Weather234/README.md

 ## _Functionality_
-The programme attempts to obtain and store weather data from various locations and regular time intervals using a weather provider (an Appi) and storing the results in a SQLite database.
-This is achieved by using timers to run these operations automatically and periodically, specifically every 6 hours.
+The project  collects data from an external API(Open Weather Map) and transmits it through a message broker(Active mq).
+The architecture consists of two main parts(modules): the first("prediction-provider") is responsible for obtaining and sending data, while the second("event-store-builder") manages the reception and structured storage of the information.This process is done every six hours
 ## _Resources Used_

 #### Development Enviroment